SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 A few tips:

-* Make sure the toolsize matches the length of the text within.
+* Make sure the tool size matches the length of the text within.
 If the text is too long, it will result in __scrollbars__.

-* It is possible to add pictures or even iframes, but it is not recommended in most situations.
+* It is possible to add pictures or even iframes within the text, but it is not recommended in most situations.
 Preferably media is added to the catalogue using the appropriate tools, to avoid the of risk external content going missing when it is removed by the original source.

 * Be careful making very large texts within a single HTML tool, this may result in unexpected overlap when your exposition is viewed with another browser.
 3 or 4 paragraphs per tool is a good average.
 If you do make a large HTML tool, keep a large margin at the bottom bordor.